PSchwahn/LLBounds/README.md

 inside the subfolder `BigBranch`.

-The branching routine does currently not work if *rank(G)* is too small in comparison with the amount of right padding zeroes in the occurring highest weight vectors.
-This is in particular the case for spin modules, and happens always if *G=SU(n)*.
+The branching routine does currently not work if there are too few right padding zeroes in the occurring highest weight vectors.
+This happens if *rank(G)* is too small, for spin modules, and always if *G=SU(n)*.
 Again, there is a subfolder containing a `.sage` file for all the families where the procedure does work.

 ### Sym2LowerBoundsBigBranch